 A Word about Rates: The previous section considered the number of absences and health conditions among various worker groups.
-For example, Figure 7 shows that men reported 69 and women reported 33 diagnoses involving injuries during 2001.
-Men, therefore, reported over twice as many injuries as women.
+For example, Figures 7a shows that men reported 77 diagnoses and women reported 40 diagnoses involving injuries during 2002.
+Men, therefore, reported almost twice as many injuries as women.
 As there were more than 3 times as many men than women at INEEL, it seems reasonable to expect more injuries among men than women.
-Does this mean that men were at greater risk of injuries compared with women in 2001?
+Does this mean that men were at greater risk of injuries compared with women in 2002?
 To correctly answer that question, the total number of men and women in the work force must be considered.
 To compare risk among men and women, it is necessary to calculate the injury rate for each gender.
 Rates are calculated by dividing the number of injury diagnoses in a given gender by the total number of employees of that gender.
 Multiply this number by 1,000 to get the diagnosis rate per 1,000 workers.
 For example:

-- 69 injury diagnoses ÷ 6,745 men = .010 x 1,000 = 10 injury diagnoses per 1,000 men - 33 injury diagnoses ÷ 2,207 women = .015 x 1,000 = 15 injury diagnoses per 1,000 women
+- 77 injury diagnoses ÷ 6,415 men = .012 x 1,000 = 12 injury diagnoses per 1,000 men - 40 injury diagnoses ÷ 2,038 women = .020 x 1,000 = 20 injury diagnoses per 1,000 women

-Comparing these rates now correctly suggests that reported diagnoses due to injuries among women were 50 percent higher than among men.
+Comparing these rates now correctly suggests that reported diagnoses due to injuries among women were 67 percent higher than among men.
 They are called crude rates because they do not account for possible differences between men and women, such as age and other factors that might affect the individual's risk of having an injury.
 Because age is so strongly related to the risk of disease and injury, epidemiologists almost always take age into account when comparing groups.
 This is done by using age-specific categories or by statistical methods of adjustment.
 The diagnosis rate, also called the illness and injury rate, is the number of occurrences of a given disease or health condition observed over the course of a year per 1,000 workers at risk of getting that condition (see shaded box).
-One health condition, arthritis for example, may result in several 5-day absences over a year.
-Conversely, 1 5-day absence may be associated with multiple diagnoses (e.g., the flu and a sprained wrist) recorded for epidemiologic surveillance.
+One health condition, arthritis for example, may result in several absences over a year.
+Conversely, 1 absence may be associated with multiple diagnoses (e.g., the flu and a sprained wrist) recorded for epidemiologic surveillance.

-In the following set of analyses, the 4 age groups previously used were collapsed into 2 groups: workers younger than 50 years of age and those analyze.
+In the following set of analyses, the 4 age groups previously used were collapsed into 2 groups: workers younger than 50 years of age and those 50 and older.
+In addition, the 8 job categories were combined into 5 larger groups.
+These groups were collapsed to ensure that the number of diagnoses in each group was large enough to analyze.
 The rates of all illnesses and injuries combined are presented in Figure 9.
 Four groups of diagnoses of particular interest to workers are presented in Figure 10: cancer, heart/circulatory system, respiratory system, and injuries.